This post may contain affiliate links.

 A quick note about “dinner” in Costa Rica.
 Most ticos do not have a formal dinner- the main meal is lunch.
 Dinner is usually a more formal affair- for a wedding or party, or when eating out.

-Then between 3-6 in the afternoon people drink coffee- which really means drinking coffee (or tea or agua dulce) and eating a pretty large snack (see snack food section).
+Then between 3 and 6 in the afternoon people drink coffee- which really means drinking traditional Costa Rican coffee (or tea or agua dulce) and eating a pretty large snack (see snack food section).
 This means people aren’t usually that hungry in the evening.

-People will often go out and have a beer or cocktails with friends and then enjoy a boca- a small plate.
+People will often go out and have a beer or cocktails with friends and then enjoy a boca- a small plate or appetizer.
 You may see on a menu the same plates offered in a full size or boca size- “boca” means mouth, or a smaller version.

 Born in a small bar in the capital of San Jose, the chifrijo has become somewhat of a national obsession in the last 15 years.